EvolEcolGroup/geograph/README.md

-*geograph*: walking through the geographic space using graphs.
+*geoGraph*: walking through the geographic space using graphs.
 =================================================

-Installing *geograph*
+Installing *geoGraph*
 -------------

 All the following instructions should be entered from a new R session to avoid errors due to installing attached packages.